-In Hutt Valley DHB during 2001-2005, SIDS / SUDI related diagnoses were the leading causes of mortality in the post-neonatal period, while congenital anomalies and injury / poisoning were the leading cause of mortality for children aged 1-14 years (Table 22).
+In Auckland DHB during 2001-2005, SUDI related diagnoses were the leading cause of mortality in the post-neonatal period, while injury / poisoning was the leading cause of mortality in children aged 1-14 years.
+Congenital anomalies however also made a significant contribution in infants, while neoplasms made a significant contribution in children (Table 22).